+Richard has retired now so if you want to wear the Moriarty tartan then you will need to buy the pattern and have the tartan woven for you elsewhere.
+The pattern costs £100 and there are many tartan weaves who can make up the cloth for you once you give them the pattern however the tartan must only be made for members of the Moriarty family.
 Richard has always loved his Irish roots, there is something about being connected to the heritage of the isles that stays in the blood.
 Very much at home on the small islands around the British coast Richard fell in love and got married to his wife Helen whilst they were both living and working on the Isle of Iona, a very special little island off the west coast of Mull.

 Richard’s family roots are in the small holdings of West Droum, near Glenbeigh in County Kerry but his grandfather emigrated, along with many of his generation, at the very beginning of the twentieth century and he set up home in Clydebank, Glasgow whilst others of the family crossed the Atlantic to the USA.
 The Celtic blood runs deep in the family and with both Scottish and Irish roots it was obvious that as a weaver Richard would eventually end up specialising in hand woven tartans.